pantheon-systems/documentation/source/_docs/wordpress-solr.md

 6. Use the **Query** tab to quickly validate Solr's indexing configuration.
 You can also install and activate the [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin to debug and validate Solr queries (optional):
  ![Debug Bar Solr Search extended menu](/source/docs/assets/images/solr-power-debug-bar-extension.png)
-7. Deploy the plugin to the site's Live environment after validation and testing.
-The `schema.xml` file must be sent to Solr when the plugin is deployed to another environment for the first time.
-Select **Repost schema.xml** from the **Actions** tab, then validate expected results.
+7. Deploy the plugin to the site's Test and Live environments after validation and testing.

 ### Optimize Index
 For details, see the [Optimize command](http://solarium.readthedocs.org/en/stable/queries/update-query/building-an-update-query/optimize-command/) document.